Eliphas1810/eliphas1810-tools/README.md

 KatakanaGenerator.html generates Katakana text at random.

 RubyReplacer.html converts ruby notation of the Japanese novel site, "Narou" to the another Japanese novel site, "Kakuyomu".

+JaTextToOdt.html converts .txt files to a .odt file, converting rubys of Japanese novel web sites to xml snippets of rubys of content.xml in the .odt file.

 <br />